What Do You Need for Compositional Generalization in Diffusion Planning?: Experiments

 \section{Experiments}

-Our hypothesis is that locality and positional equivariance explain compositionality in diffusion planning, and that different ways of incorporating each (training augmentations, replanning, architecture choices, etc.) should increase compositionality.
-However, we do not have a strong theory of which of the two properties is more important, whether both are needed, or which way of inducting the two properties increases compositionality the most effectively.
+Our hypothesis is that local receptive fields and shift equivariance are key ingredients in explaining compositionality in diffusion planning.
+We expect that different ways of incorporating each (training augmentations, replanning, architecture choices, etc.) should increase compositionality.
+However, it is not known which of the two properties is more important, whether both are needed, or which way of inducting the two properties increases compositionality the most effectively.
+It is also not known how scaling data is related to local receptive fields.
+Our experiments aim to address these questions.

-To test our hypothesis and answer our open questions, we train a variety of models on toy environments designed to test generated sequence diversity and multi-goal completion. \textbf{Environment Description}: Our main environment is a navigation task where an agent must navigate from one point in a grid to another without falling into pits of lava.
-Figure \ref{fig:eyecatcher} shows examples of our environment, including points navigating to and from different locations in the grid.
-Additionally, to test data scaling, we use a separate navigation environment where an agent moves between points on a polygon.
-More details are deferred to Appendix \ref{appendix:grid_env_details}.

-We chose toy navigation environments over complex benchmarks for a few of reasons.
-First, popular datasets which claim to test stitching either have testing start-goal pairs contained in the training set~\cite{fu2020d4rl} \footnote{Shown by \citet{ghugare2024closing}.} or a very limited number of start and goal states~\cite{park2024ogbench}.
-Additionally, existing datasets do not report what subsequences are present in the training data, making it difficult to predict stitching behaviour, whereas we can control this in our environment.
-Finally, the grid layout of our environment makes quantifying diversity easy, as each stitched trajectory will be topologically distinct~\cite{pokorny2016topological}, allowing us to perform careful analysis of a given model's compositional ability.

-\textbf{Data Collection for Diffusion Model Training}: We look at the diversity of trajectories generated by diffusion planners in two separate planning settings, and collect two seperate datasets in our grid environment.

-The first is the \emph{unconditional} setting, where every trajectory is optimal but the demonstration data includes multi-modal behaviour.
-This setting is the same as standard imitation learning.
-All trajectories have the same starting and ending state but take different paths through the grid, and the diffusion planner is tasked with generating new paths from the start to the goal composed of sub-trajectories seen in training in new configurations.

-The second is the \emph{conditional} setting, where a wider range of trajectories provide sub-trajectories that need to be composed to meet novel start-goal pairs.
-This is similar to the offline goal-conditioned RL setting.
-In our environment, the goal is defined as reaching a goal state from a start state, where each intersection point along the edge of the grid is a legitimate start or goal state.
-We collect data that includes diverse grid navigation to give the model ample sub-trajectories to compose, while being careful to keep some start-goal pairs unseen.
-We defer details to Appendix \ref{appendix:grid_env_details}.

-\textbf{Algorithm Setup:} For our experiments we use a 1D U-Net Diffusion Planner as the base algorithm.
-We use CleanDiffuser's~\cite{dong2024cleandiffuser} implementation and hyperparameters.
-One change we make is only predicting future states and using an inverse dynamics model to recover actions \citet{ajay2023is}. \footnote{See Table \ref{appendix:hyperparameters} for details on hyperparameters and inverse dynamics.}.